Growth in groups: ideas and perspectives: Growth in linear algebraic groups

 Assume, then, that $\dim(W)>0$, and that the statement has been proven for all $W'$ with $\dim(W')<\dim(W)$.
 If $g W = W$ for all $g\in A$, then either (a) $g x$ does not lie on $W$ for any $g\in A$, proving the statement, or (b) $g x$ lies on $W$ for every $g\in \langle A\rangle$, contradicting the assumption.
 Assume that $g W \ne W$ for some $g\in A$; then $W'=gW\cap W$ is an irreducible linear variety with $\dim(W') < \dim(W)$.
 Thus, by the inductive hypothesis, there are at least $\max(1, c' |A|)$ elements $g'\in A^{k'}$ ($c'$, $k'$ depending only on $\dim(W')$) such that $g' x$ does not lie on $W' = g W\cap W$.
 Hence, for each such $g'$, either $g^{-1} g' x$ or $g' x$ does not lie on $W$.
 We have thus proven the statement with $c = c'/2$, $k = k'+1$. \end{proof} \begin{proof}[Adapting the proof to the general case] Remove first the assumption of irreducibility; then $W$ is the union of $r$ components, not necessarily all of the same dimension.
 The intersection $W' = g W \cap W$ may also have several components, but no more than $r^2$.
 Let $W_1$ be a component of $W$ of maximal dimension $d$.
 By the argument in the first sketch, we can find a $g\in A$ such that $g W_1\ne W_1$.
 (If $g x$ does not lie on $W_1$ for any $g\in A$, we simply remove $W_1$ from $W$ and repeat.)
 Hence $W' = g W\cap W$ has fewer components of dimension $d$ than $W$ does.
 We can thus carry out the induction on (a) the maximum of the dimensions of the components of $W$, (b) the number of components of maximal dimension: when (a) does not go down, it stays the same and (b) goes down; moreover, the number of components of lower dimension stays under control, as the total number of components $r$ gets no more than squared, as we said.

-Removing the assumption that $V$ is linear is actually easy: the same argument works, and we only need to make sure that the total number of components (and their degree) stays under control; this is so by Bezout's theorem (in a general form, such as that in \cite[p.251]{MR1658464} (Fulton-MacPherson)). \end{proof} As Pyber and Szab\'o showed in \cite{PS}, one can merge the ``escape'' argument above with the ``dimensional estimates'' we are about to discuss, in that, in our context, an escape statement such as Lemma \ref{lem:esc} is really a weak version of a dimensional estimate: Lemma \ref{lem:esc} tells us that many images $g x$ escape from a proper subvariety $W$, whereas a dimensional estimate tells us that, if $A$ grows slowly, very few images $g x$, $g\in A^k$, lie on a proper subvariety $W\subset G$.
+Removing the assumption that $V$ is linear is actually easy: the same argument works, and we only need to make sure that the total number of components (and their degree) stays under control; this is so by Bezout's theorem (in a general form, such as that in \cite[p.251]{MR1658464}, where the statement is credited to Fulton and MacPherson). \end{proof} As Pyber and Szab\'o showed in \cite{PS}, one can merge the ``escape'' argument above with the ``dimensional estimates'' we are about to discuss, in that, in our context, an escape statement such as Lemma \ref{lem:esc} is really a weak version of a dimensional estimate: Lemma \ref{lem:esc} tells us that many images $g x$ escape from a proper subvariety $W$, whereas a dimensional estimate tells us that, if $A$ grows slowly, very few images $g x$, $g\in A^k$, lie on a proper subvariety $W\subset G$.
 We will, however, use Lemma \ref{lem:esc} as a tool to prove dimensional estimates and other statements, much as in \cite{HeSL3} (or \cite{BGT}).